redis/redis-doc/topics/internals-vm.md

 So this is what happens:

- * The user calls some command having as argumenet a swapped key
+ * The user calls some command having as argument a swapped key
  * The command implementation calls the lookup function
  * The lookup function search for the key in the top level hash table.
 If the value associated with the requested key is swapped (we can see that checking the _storage_ field of the key object), we load it back in memory in a blocking way before to return to the user.